afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 PTS Timestamp

-Present only if PresenceFlags & 0x1 > 0, if not present copy from latest received Indicates PTS in timebase
+Present only if PresenceFlags & 0x1 > 0, if not present copy from latest received.
+Indicates PTS in timebase

 TODO: Varint does NOT accept easily negative, so it could be challenging to encode at start (priming)

 DTS Timestamp

-Present only if PresenceFlags & 0x10 > 0, if not present copy from latest received Indicates DTS in timebase
+Present only if PresenceFlags & 0x10 > 0, if not present copy from latest received.
+Indicates DTS in timebase
 If not present copy PTS value
 Not needed if B frames are NOT used

 TODO: Varint does NOT accept easily negative, so it could be challenging to encode at start (priming)

 Chunk Type

-Present only if PresenceFlags & 0x100 > 0, if not present copy from latest received Indicates if we can start decode from this point (Key), or we need previous data.
+Present only if PresenceFlags & 0x100 > 0, if not present copy from latest received.
+Indicates if we can start decode from this point (Key), or we need previous data.
 For

 TODO: FOOTGUN this data will be encoded in 2+1 places (here, essence, and MOQ group start).
 But all packagers surfaces this data

 Duration

-Present only if PresenceFlags & 0x1000 > 0, if not present copy from latest received Duration in timebase
+Present only if PresenceFlags & 0x1000 > 0, if not present copy from latest received.
+Duration in timebase

 Timebase

-Present only if PresenceFlags & 0x10000 > 0, if not present copy from latest received Units used in PTS, DTS, and duration
+Present only if PresenceFlags & 0x10000 > 0, if not present copy from latest received.
+Units used in PTS, DTS, and duration

 Wall Clock

-Present only if PresenceFlags & 0x100000 > 0, if not present copy from latest received EPOCH time in ms when this frame started being captured
+Present only if PresenceFlags & 0x100000 > 0, if not present copy from latest received.
+EPOCH time in ms when this frame started being captured

 Metadata Size